 Users learn about the conformance and capabilities of an IVI driver by inspecting the compliance specification section of the instrument driver help documentation.
 The compliance documentation includes such information as the driver type, bus interface type, instrument models supported, driver version, driver bitness, and supported operating systems.
-Furthermore, if the IVI driver is compliant with a class specification version, and extension capabilities supported.
+Furthermore, if the IVI driver is compliant with a class specification, the compliance document also includes such information as class specification prefix, class specification version, and extension capabilities supported.
 The compliance document also specifies the minimum version of support software with which the driver is compatible.
 For example, if an IVI specific driver uses VISA as the I/O interface, the compliance documentation states the minimum version of VISA that the driver requires.